delete-44/website/collections/_blog-posts/05-rails-with-vue-validation.md

   ```

   Now go mess with your data - you'll see the errors displaying as appropriate, and the erroneous cells highlighted.

+As usual, if you lost track at any point you can pick up a complete version of the code covered here from [this](https://github.com/ctrlaltdelete44/vue-test-app/tree/chp-4) code repo.